iiasa/message_doc/source/message_globiom/annex/message/3_domestic_resources.rst

 .. math::
    LRRrg..t

-The same kind of relations as described in section :ref:`upperdynamicREC` can be defined per grade of the resource.
+The same kind of relations as described in sections :ref:`upperdynamicREC` and :ref:`lowerdynamicREC` can be defined per grade of the resource.